We Make Access Happen!

 Other records held at the National Archives Building in Washington, D.C., may be made available for the public to scan.
 Please contact firstname.lastname@example.org if you would like to scan materials other than those listed above.

-If you don't have records in mind but still want to help us digitize our collections, you can help with our featured project.
+If you don't have records in mind but still want to help us digitize our collections, you can help with one of our projects.
 We will have boxes of records in the Innovation Hub ready to be digitized and you can scan as many pages as you'd like.

-Currently, we are working on logbooks of United States Coast Guard vessels that served in the Vietnam War.
-You can learn more about these records at our Featured Project page.
+Currently, we are working on pension files of Indian Scouts and Buffalo Soldiers, and Compiled Military Service Records of the 20th Maine Infantry Regiment.
+You can learn more about these records at our Projects page.

 Citizen Archivist Initiative